raspberrypilearning/amazing-image-identifier/en/step_7.md

 In order to use your web app to classify images, users will need to be able to upload images to the app.
 To achieve this, you’ll need an upload form and a function that handles the upload.

 #### Creating a form
-This is the HTML for a simple form that will attempt to upload the supplied image through the POST method.
+This is the HTML for a short form that will attempt to upload the supplied image through the POST method.
 ```html
 <!doctype html>
    <h1>Upload new File</h1>